KomodoPlatform/developer-docs/docs/komodo/coin-emission.md

 1. Mining (Normal mining - `25%` and notary mining - `75%`)
 2. [Rewards](../whitepaper/chapter8.html#rewards) (~ 5% reward to active users that have atleast 10 KMD)

-Let us explore how much KMD is created each year through these two mechanisms.
+Let us explore the amount of KMD created each year through these two mechanisms.

 ## Mining